The tribal system

 Supporting a hike

 The Red Sea Mountain Trail traverses a remote desert wilderness.
 There are no settlements, lodges, shops or easy end-of-the-day conveniences on the way.
 You must set out with all you need and carry it until the end.
-Carrying all your water, food and gear is difficult over multi day hikes and consequently hikes are supported, either by camels or jeeps.
+Carrying all your water, food and gear is difficult over multi day hikes and consequently hikes are supported, either by camels or 4x4s.
 The system works like this: hikers and their Bedouin guide walk during the day with a small backpack containing water, lunch and other essentials for a day.
 Bigger bags, usually called 'camel bags' - with tents, sleeping bags and other heavy overnight gear - are carried by the support team to an evening rendezvous on an easier route.
 There are only a few sections of the Red Sea Mountain Trail where hikers need to carry everything and they are always for short overnight hikes lasting no longer than two days, all of which can be avoided if necessary.

 Camels